explainers-by-googlers/csp-sandbox-allow-same-site-none-cookies/README.md

 This feature continues using the opaque origin in other sandboxing contexts so requests will be considered cross-site and the document will not be able to access other content from the same origin, which aligns with the current `sandbox` directive’s [specification](https://html.spec.whatwg.org/multipage/browsers.html#sandboxed-origin-browsing-context-flag).
 Since requests are considered cross-site, the browser can leverage network restrictions which already filter out `SameSite=Strict/Lax` cookies from opaque contexts to only include the `SameSite=None` cookies.

-Since this value will only permit cookies that are same-site with the sandboxed document in frames without cross-site ancestors, there is no privacy impact to users — the cookies are exclusively the first-party site's and are inaccessible to malicious embeds.
+Since this value will only permit cookies that are same-site with the sandboxed document in frames without cross-site ancestors, there is no privacy impact to users—- the cookies are exclusively the first-party site's and are inaccessible to malicious embeds.

 Because this is opt-in behavior, developers can choose to allow this functionality in contexts where having `SameSite=None` cookies from the first-party site would not be a security concern.